 Ans.
 Yes, these are the documents such as vouchers, bills, debit and credit notes, or receipts, etc. They serve as the base of every account book.

 Q54.
-What are the different stages of Double Entry System?
+What are the different stages of the Double Entry System?

 Ans.
-There are three different stages of double entry system, which are –
+There are three different stages of the double-entry system, which are –

 - Recording transactions in the accounting systems